When John Banister’s bid for an upgrade on Aer Lingus is successful, he thinks he’ll be flying home in style. He’s half right.

 You did the right thing by trying to address the problem in real time and getting a note from the cabin supervisor that documented your seat troubles.
 Following up on the airline’s $500 voucher offer by email was smart — that creates a paper trail that you can follow, if necessary.
 The problem with a voucher, of course, is that you have to fly on Aer Lingus again.
 Given your last experience, you might not want to do that.

-I contacted the airline on your behalf to find out if it could answer your email.
+My advocacy team and I contacted the airline on your behalf to find out if it could answer your email.
 In response, it apologized and refunded your entire airfare, an unexpectedly generous resolution.